RedTexXx/suricata/README.md

 📌 Additional Tips

-    To find the Suricata binary path:
+    >To find the Suricata binary path:

 which suricata

-To identify your network interface:
+>To identify your network interface:

     ip a

 📚 References

-    Suricata Official Documentation
+   .Suricata Official Documentation

-    systemd.service Manual
+    .systemd.service Manual